 Absolutely.
 The handful of abilities bestowed upon the player by Nomad’s nanosuit make for varied and satisfying skirmishes.
 Turn on cloaking, approach situations methodically, and pick off your opposition one by one or just power up your shield and go nuts with your assault rifle.
 A high jump and power sprint also provide enhanced mobility for getting around (or away from) your enemies.
 Crytek has done a phenomenal job of making you feel empowered, but not over-powered.
 An energy meter governs the nanosuit’s powers, depleting and recharging as you activate and disable suit modes.
 This ongoing ebb and flow forces you to think more strategically in the midst of the action and elevates the game’s combat past that of the typical run-and-gun shooter.
 Occasional vehicle sequences divide one battle from the next and also help to mix things up a bit.

 I can’t help but be impressed by Crysis.
 Impressed that it looks so good today, four years after its initial release.
 Impressed that the nanosuit abilities provide such a rewarding and dynamic combat experience.
 Impressed that Crytek actually even bothered to go back and rebuild the game in their new engine so that console owners could play it.
+If you’re planning on playing Crysis, you should buy a gaming headset to really appreciate its terrific sound design.
+It’s pretty easy to find the best gaming headset under $100 on the internet these days.
 All told, its a very good game, just shy of reaching greatness.
 The scant $20 price tag sure doesn’t hurt either.